projectcomet64/metal-orchestrator/README.md

 # METAL Orchestrator

-## Freecam and keyframeable camera for M64MM3 Beta 1 and beyond.
+## Freecam and keyframeable camera for M64MM3 Alpha 8 and beyond.

 ### Previously known as Codename KI-O

-Yes you DO need Beta 1 for this.
-Go to Releases to get the latest version.
+REQUIRES M64MM3 ALPHA 8 OR GREATER.

 # Credits